CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | ---                | ---
 | chunks/else_chunks | (required, string) the nested_mapgen_id of the chunk that will be conditionally placed.
 Chunks are placed if the specified neighbor matches, and "else_chunks" otherwise.
 | x and y            | (required, int) the cardinal position in which the chunk will be placed.
+| z                  | (optional) Relative Z coordinate for placement at a different Z level than the nominal one.
+Value from `-20 to 20`.
+Also note that range is not supported, and it can only be used for faction camps.
 | neighbors          | (optional) Any of the neighboring overmaps that should be checked before placing the chunk.
 Each direction is associated with a list of overmap `"id"` substrings.
 See [JSON_INFO.md](JSON_INFO.md#Starting-locations) "terrain" section to do more advanced searches, note this field defaults to CONTAINS not TYPE.
 | joins              | (optional) Any mutable overmap special joins that should be checked before placing the chunk.
 Each direction is associated with a list of join `"id"` strings.
 | flags              | (optional) Any overmap terrain flags that should be checked before placing the chunk.
 Each direction is associated with a list of `oter_flags` flags.